Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **targetCoreVersion** - The targeted Zikula core version.
 See [above](#core-version).
 * **isSystemModule** - A boolean specifying whether the model describes a system module or not.
 Default value is `false`.
+* **amountOfExampleRows** - The amount of example rows to create for entities in this application.
+Default value is `0`.
+Note that if you activate the `categorisable` property for an entity the generated installer relies on that you did not remove the default categories of Zikula.
+If you deleted them please set the amount of example rows to `0` to avoid problems.
 * **generateAccountApi** - A boolean specifying whether account panel integration should be generated or not.
 Default value is `true`.
 * **generateSearchApi** - A boolean specifying whether search integration should be generated or not.
 Requires at least one string or text field in any entity.
 Default value is `true`.
 * **generateMailzApi** - A boolean specifying whether Mailz support should be generated or not.
 Default value is `false`.
 This has no effect for Zikula 2.x because the Mailz module has not been migrated yet.